CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 ** Flash memory based media (USB stick, SSD) **

-In general, USB sticks do not offer any special commands for deleting or, in the case of SSDs, the quality of the implementation is often unclear.
+USB sticks generally do not provide any special commands for deleting or, in the case of SSDs, the quality of the implementation is often unclear.
 Therefore, flash memory-based media should be completely overwritten with a random pattern at least twice.
 Such media have more memory blocks than they provide.
 The amount of data and the override pattern are used here, in contrast to the hard disk, to cause the load distribution of the medium to overwrite all internal memory blocks.

 Since the internal memory blocks can not be addressed directly from the outside, it can not be checked whether all memory blocks have been overwritten.
 However, access to such data artefacts would only be possible for an attacker with great effort (desoldering of the building blocks, reconstruction of the data structures).
 For data with normal protection needs and confidential data, this approach is sufficient.